Nonlinear transmission line: shock waves and the simple wave approximation: The simple waves in a lossless nonlinear transmission line

 The solutions of Eq. (\ref{ve9d}) are right- and left-propagating travelling waves, each depending upon the single variable $\tau_{\pm}=t\mp x/u_0$, propagating with the speed

 The voltage and current in the "sound" wave are connected by the equation

 where

 The simple wave approximation, that is decoupling of (\ref{fe}) into two separate equations for the right- and left-going waves, is achieve by considering $V$ as a function of $I$ (or vice-verse).
-Then from Eq. (\ref{fe}) we obtain
+We emphasize that our approximation (see below) is based on previously known approach but the application of the approximation to the fully nonlinear transmission line was (to the best of our knowledge) was never done before.